 – Allô.
 This is the typical way people answer the phone in French, although that’s not always the case.
 You may also hear Oui, bonjour, especially if the person answering is in a hurry, distracted, or surprised, or even just Oui ?, if the person knows who’s calling.

-As Benjamin pointed out in a previous article, Allô has also become popular as a way to say “hello” in the sense of “Hello, what is going on here?”, thanks to French reality TV star Nabilla, who notoriously used it to express her disbelief that a fellow star didn’t have any shampoo.
+As Benjamin pointed out in a previous article, Allô has also become popular as a way to say “hello” in French in the sense of “Hello, what is going on here?”, thanks to French reality TV star Nabilla, who notoriously used it to express her disbelief that a fellow star didn’t have any shampoo.
 If someone says, Non, mais allô, quoi ! to you, they’re not greeting you on the phone; they’re expressing disgusted disbelief about something (in a mocking, pop-culture-savvy way).
 Bonus points if, like Nabilla, they make a little phone with their fingers.

 – Rebonjour.
 Sometimes it happens; you just spoke to someone and then you see them again or have to get back in touch with them because you have a question or update.
 It seems weird not to acknowledge that you just talked.
 So in this case, rebonjour (literally Re-hello) is what you’d use.

 – Passe/Passez le bonjour de ma part.
 This is how you ask someone, “Say hello for me” in French.
 Example: Tu vas voir Sophie demain?
-Passe le bonjour de ma parte.
+Passe le bonjour de ma part.
 (You’re going to see Sophie tomorrow?
 Say hello for me.)

 – Dis/Dites-lui/leur bonjour de ma part – A slight variation of the above, this is how you say “Tell him/her/them I said hello.”
 Vous allez voir Sophie demain?
 Dites-lui bonjour de ma part.
 (You’re going to see Sophie tomorrow?
 Tell her I said hello.”)